Greeks fall in love with plastic after cash controls

 About one million cash cards were issued in July and August in a population of 11 million, compared to about 100,000 a month before the capital controls, said Athanasios Geramanis, the country manager for Mastercard (MA.N), one of the four payment services available in the country.

-"Consumers felt the urgent need to bypass the 60 euro ($68.15) withdrawal limit," Geramanis said, referring to the daily cash ceiling Greece imposed in late June.
+"Consumers felt the urgent need to bypass the 60 euro (45 pound) withdrawal limit," Geramanis said, referring to the daily cash ceiling Greece imposed in late June.
 The limit has since been eased to 420 euros a week.

 "Greeks used to think that by getting a cash card, they were taking out a bank loan," he said.
 "All of a sudden, they discovered that cash cards can help them in their transactions."